 Tip 24: Demystify the words ‘strategy’ and ‘innovation’

-In many organizations, these two words carry an aura of complexity and mystique.
-Lots of people like to use them – especially strategy tourists – and even cultivate them, but most don’t really know their meanings.
-One of the best ways to help others (and maybe yourself) is by demystifying them and push the real meanings forward.
+In many organizations, these two words carry an aura of complexity and mystery.
+Lots of people like to use them.
+Even cultivate them.
+But most don’t really know what they are talking about.

 Tip 25: Teach people how to debate strategy

-Tip 26: Integrate strategic thinking into your learning program
+Tip 26: Integrate strategy thinking into your leadership development program

 Tip 27: Balanced Scorecard walk-in sessions